• Skip to primary navigation

 How to manage your donatable items BEFORE giving them away

-Whether you are donating to a charity or giving the items to family and friends, before donating these items gather them up and follow these tips when organizing your donation items.
+Whether you are donating to a charity or giving the items to family and friends, before donating these items, gather them up and follow these tips when organizing your donation items.

-Place donation items in bags for easy carry and stacking.
-Some people may have issues carrying certain items, using paper or plastic bags with handles work nicely for them; others preferred trash bags with pull tabs.
+Some people may have issues carrying certain items; using paper or plastic bags with handles work nicely for them; others prefer trash bags (Affiliate Link) with pull tabs (Affiliate Link).
 If the items do not fit, try a reusable bin.
 After dropping the items off, take the bin back to refill if needed.

-Label the bags.
-Each bag should be labeled so that it says the receivers' name on it.
+Each bag should be labeled to say the receiver's name on it.
 It could say, "Give to Goodwill," "Give to Aunt," or "Give to <<name>>."
-Labels help remind us what to do in case we forget.
-You can use, a paper sign with the "give to" name on it and tape it on the bag.
-Or, write it directly on masking tape or Duct Tape strip adhere to the bag itself.
-You can even use a Jumbo Sharpee Marker (affiliate) and write it on the bag itself.
-Make it visible so you know exactly where it is going.
+Labels (Affiliate Link) help remind us what to do in case we forget.
+You can use a paper sign with the "give to" name and tape it on the bag.
+Or, write it directly on masking tape or Duct Tape (Affiliate Link) strip adhered to the bag itself.
+You can even use a Jumbo Sharpie Marker (affiliate) and write it on the bag itself.
+Make it visible, so you know exactly where it is going.

-Find a place in your home for the donation items bags.
 We can't always rush out and donate the items right away.
-So finding a place in your home that will store the items is essential.
+So finding a place in your home to store the items is essential.
 Make the location a spot where only these items go.
 No other thing should have a home in that spot.
-A garage or in car trunk works nicely.
+A garage (Affiliate Link) or in-car trunk (Affiliate Link) works nicely.
 Near a door works well too.
 It forces you to get rid of it quickly.
 If the items are delicate, you may want to put them in an area with temperature control, like a hallway or hallway closet.

 Are you donating these items to a charity?

-Be sure to write a list of all the things you are donating to a charity.
 Describe your donated item in detail.
-Include information like the name of the manufacturer, the size, the type, and the color of the items.
+Include information like the manufacturer's name, size, type, and color of the items.

-If you are tracking them for your tax return deduction, before bringing the items to a charity, do this task.
 Find the fair market value of each item donated and write it down next to each item on your list.
-Click here for more information from the IRS about how to figure out the Fair Market Value.
-I've used this app Turbotax ItsDeductiable to determine the fair market value.
+Click here for more information about determining the Fair Market Value from the IRS.
+I've used the app Turbotax ItsDeductiable to determine the fair market value.
 It is a Charity Donation tracker app.

-Keep the receipt with the list of donated items.
 If you get a receipt from the charity, be sure to staple the charitable donation receipt to the completed donation items list.

-Place the charity paperwork in a place with your current year taxes.
 Then file and keep the receipt and list of donation items in a tax folder for the end of the year.

-It is a straightforward format, and my clients found that it was easy to fill it out.
+It is a straightforward format, and my clients found it easy to fill it out.
 It also helped determine the value of the donation to the particular charity.
 Feel free to check out our "Charitable Locations to Donate Your Stuff" Page, which lists a variety of places all around the U.S. according to the item(s) you want to donate.

 free donation tracking sheet